Reselling Information: Introduction

 \section{Introduction}

-\paragraph{Overview:} The market for information is central to today's economy.
-But as has been appreciated since \citet{arrow1962economic} (and likely before), information is a difficult commodity to trade for at least two reasons.
-First, it is difficult to prove that one has valuable information without revealing it, and second, information is easily replicated and re-sold once it has been purchased.
-Our interest is in studying that second problem, namely how replication affects the pricing of information.
-When a good is replicable, can a seller charge a high price for it?
+As emphasized by \citet{arrow1962economic} (and others before him), information is a difficult commodity to trade for at least two reasons.
+First, one may be unable to prove that one has valuable information without revealing it.
+Second, information may be replicated and re-sold once it has been purchased.
+Our interest is in that second problem: When a good is replicable, can a seller charge a high price for it?\footnote{To resolve the first problem, \cite{anton1994expropriation} offer a contracting solution where the information monopolist commits to sell information to competing buyers if a buyer steals her idea without payment; \cite{horner2016selling} offer a non-contractual solution that involves gradually selling information and collecting payments.}

-We ask this question in a model of decentralized bargaining where a monopolist for information may have significant bargaining power, can personalize prices, negotiates bilaterally with buyers who face frictions in negotiations, and can coordinate behavior on her favorite equilibrium of this game.
-We find that nevertheless, she appropriates very little of the social surplus from selling information across all equilibria; a robust upper-bound for her payoff is the value of information of a \emph{single} buyer.
+We pose this question in a model of decentralized bargaining where a monopolist for information may have significant bargaining power, can personalize prices, negotiates bilaterally with buyers who face frictions in negotiations, and can coordinate behavior on her favorite equilibrium of this game.
+We find that nevertheless, she appropriates very little of the social surplus from selling information across all Markovian equilibria; a robust upper-bound for her payoff is the value of information of a \emph{single} buyer.
 This negative result suggests that without protection from resale, sellers of information have little incentive to acquire information even if they have significant market power.